akynaston/UMBFinancialCorp/doc/README.txt

 doc\rsa.pdf: RSA documentation delivered previously. export\RSA-vanilla-from-packages: - Latest TriVir RSA Driver XML created from the designer packages included in the RSA delivery zip.
 README.txt: this file
-RSA-ACE-driver-2.1.62.zip: latest ACE driver shim, and corresponding UMBBank-IdMUnitTests.zip: Latest Designer importable project 'archive' of the IdMUnit customer release, version 2.1.54-b31
+RSA-ACE-driver-2.1.62.zip: latest ACE driver shim, and libraries.
+UMBBank-IdMUnitTests.zip: Latest Designer importable project 'archive' of the IdMUnit customer release, version 2.1.54-b31
 	 - This file can be directly imported as an 'archived' java project into Designer.